Alban Towers: History

 Its apartments were leased by the embassies of Great Britain, Canada, Australia, South Africa, and others to house their diplomats.
-However, during the 1950s, this created controversy when the embassies of the newly independent African states attempted to lease some of its apartments; Washington was still a racially segregated city and the African diplomats were refused residence in Alban Towers and other area apartment buildings.
+However during the 1950s, this created controversy when the embassies of the newly independent African states attempted to lease some of its apartments; Washington was still a racially segregated city and the African diplomats were refused residence in Alban Towers and other area apartment buildings.
 Originally, the building featured 132 units, mostly of lavish one-bedroom apartment homes, as well as a number of hotel suites.
 In 1930, responding to the large demand for apartment in the building, the number of units was increased by 84 with the construction of an additional two wings on the south side of the building in 1930.

 In the 1960s, neglect of the owners to afford proper care and maintenance to the building led to its decline in status.
 In 1973 it was sold to Georgetown University for use as housing for some 450 students.
 In the 1980s and 1990s the building fell into a state of serious disrepair.
 The partnership of Edmonson & Gallagher contracted to purchase the building in 1986, but an association of tenants attempted to exercise a statutory right of first refusal, resulting in clouded title that was not resolved for several years.
-Sally Berk, president of the DC Preservation League, nominated the building as an historic landmark in 1990, and it was placed on the National Register of Historic Places in 1994.
+Sally Berk, president of the DC Preservation League, nominated the building to be an historic landmark in 1990, and it was placed on the National Register of Historic Places in 1994.

 In 1995, after the sale to Edmonson had fallen through, Georgetown contracted to sell the building to a partnership led by Starwood.
-At the time of this sale, only 30 apartments in the building were occupied.
+At the time of the sale only 30 apartments in the building were occupied.
 Starwood paid several tenants to leave their apartments, and paid others to move to temporary housing while renovation work was to be conducted.
 The building was closed and renovation work began in the summer of 1997, but was stopped shortly thereafter for undisclosed reasons and ultimately abandoned.
 Finally, in 1999, the building was purchased by Charles E. Smith Co.
 Residential Realty, which undertook a costly restoration effort.
 Special attention was paid to the preservation of the building's original architectural elements.
 The restoration included restoration architects and artisans to ensure that the original character of the building was retained.
 The exterior, lobby and hallways were restored, while the actual apartments, which were demolished by previous owners, were completely rebuilt to serve modern demands.
 The total cost of the restoration was $63 million.
 The building reopened in 2001.

 Today, the building provides residence to many diplomats and government officials and to American University students, known to some as The AParty.